 There is also a species of bittersweet that is native to Michigan called American bittersweet.
-One of the main differences between Asian bittersweet (an invasive) and American (a native protected species) is that the American species has clustered berries at the end of the stem and Asian species has berries spread along the stem.
+One of the main differences between invasive bittersweet and the native species is that the native species has clustered berries at the end of the stem and invasive species has berries spread along the stem.
 Check out this guide from USGS to learn more about their differences [PDF of Guide]

-There are multiple treatment options for invasive Asian bittersweet.
+There are multiple treatment options for invasive bittersweet.
 These include both chemical and non-chemical options.

 Non-chemical control methods: